Latest Kusama (KSM) News Update

 Deep Dive

 "Kusama is merging into Polkadot.
 Full sunset. $KSM holders get $DOT at 1:100.
-90 day claim window then remaining KSM is burned." – @D0tSama (17.7K followers · 1 April 2026 12:32 UTC) View original post What this means: This is bearish for KSM's independent value because it suggests the network's experimental purpose may be ending.
-If confirmed, it would convert KSM into DOT at a fixed rate, making KSM's price purely a derivative of that swap ratio and referendum outcome.
+90 day claim window then remaining KSM is burned." – @D0tSama (17.7K followers · 1 April 2026 12:32 UTC) View original post What this means: This is mixed for KSM; a merger could provide a clear exit into DOT, supporting price, but it also implies the network's experimental purpose has ended, casting doubt on KSM's long-term standalone value.

 Conclusion